Santa Margarita Catholic High School: Curriculum

 A variety of courses is offered to students, which gives each student the opportunity to take courses fit to his/her individual strengths.
 SMCHS offers numerous Honors courses, Advanced Placement courses, an International Baccalaureate program, an Interdisciplinary Triad Program, and an Auxiliary Studies Program for students with mild learning differences.
 Along with this curriculum, SMCHS also offers a Model United Nations (MUN) program as part of the Honors History department and an Arts and Dance program that encompasses various branches of the performing arts and art classes.

 The spiritual aspect of Santa Margarita is developed within students through religious education classes, school wide masses, and various retreats throughout the year.
 The retreat experience culminates with Kairos, a retreat specifically for seniors.
 Each student also works to fulfill Christian Service projects each year which are undertaken in the students' religion classes.

-SMCHS's graduation requirements prepares students to be involved citizens of the world.
 Students must accrue a minimum of 270 credits of course work to graduate from SMCHS.
 Included within credits completed satisfactorily are the following course requirements:

 Students are expected to meet all Christian Service obligations before graduation.
 SMCHS provides students with the opportunity to be involved with different Campus Ministry activities.
 There are grade level retreats and campus retreats, Kairos, Peer Ministry, and several school wide masses throughout the year.